bede/grate/README.md

 # Deacon

 A minimizer-based filter for nucleotide sequences in FASTA or FASTQ format, built for fast host depletion.
 Default behaviour removes query sequences with two or more minimizers present in the index.
-Capable of filtering at >200Mbp/s on Apple M1 and indexing a human genome in under 60s.
+Capable of filtering at >200Mbp/s (Apple M1) and indexing a human genome in under 60s.
 Peak memory usage is ~4.5GB for the default panhuman index.

 The sensitivity/specificity/memory tradeoff can be tuned using indexes built with varying *k*-mer length (`-k`), minimizer window length (`-w`), and match threshold (`-m`).
 Filtering speed may be increased by considering only the first `-n` bases per query sequence.
 Uses [simd-minimizers](https://github.com/rust-seq/simd-minimizers) for accelerated minimizer computation.
-This project is currently unstable, but validation and benchmarks will be published soon.
+This project is currently unstable.
+Validation and benchmarks coming soon.

 ## Install